I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 HOW ROSES GROW:

-or how they build themselves into maturity;
+(how they build themselves into maturity)

-As a STRUCTURE
+as a STRUCTURE ;

 Or by CLIMBING

-ROSES THAT GROW LIKE A BUSH
+HOW ROSES GROW LIKE A BUSH

 How Tea Roses Grow

-BUSH ROSE (above): Each spring, new growth comes up from the ground in the centre of the bush and older canes move outward to make room.
+BUSH ROSE (above): Each spring, tender new growth grows up from the ground in the centre of the bush and older canes move outward to make room.
+The new growth is weaker and often leans outward.

 ROSES THAT FORM A STRUCTURE: